Want vegan lentil recipes? Lentils are low in calories, high in protein, and budget friendly: making them perfect for plant based eating!

 Before we start, let’s talk lentils nutrition.
 Lentils are not only tasty: they’re full of nutrition benefits and are inexpensive to buy!
 Here are a few of the major nutritional benefits of lentils:

 First up in our vegan lentil recipes...ready for the best ever soup?
-Yes, we’re pulling out the expletives because this one is so delicious, you won’t even remember that you’re doing your body and the planet good.
+You won’t even remember this recipe does your body and the planet good.
 You’ll just feel like you’re wrapped in a cozy hug.
 Did we mention it’s a totally plant based dinner recipe, too?
 This vegan lentil soup is ready to amaze you.

 Lentil nachos?
 Yes, please!
 These loaded vegan nachos are the BEST.
 They're piled high with smoky, meaty lentils and crunchy veggies.
 What really takes the cake?Our vegan nacho cheese.
 It's creamy, it's savory, it's cheesy...and you'll never believe it doesn't have an ounce of cheese!
 Look for organic corn chips with minimal ingredients (ideally corn, oil, and salt).